SHR1KN/Deadlock-Competitive-Config/README.md

 # Deadlock Competitive Config

-Optimized for minimum input lag and maximum stable FPS on Source 2.
+Optimized for minimum input lag and maximum stable FPS on Deadlock.

 ## System Tested On
 - GPU: RTX 4080